endodoug/endodoug.github.io/_posts/2016-10-20-alt-u-ios-journeyman-review.md

 I should have come armed with more questions from apps I previously worked on.
 There was plenty of opportunities to get help one-on-one with the instructors, who were more than happy to help us with our current projects *e.g. Jerry explained how an unwind segue would work for a particular situation in one of my apps and detailed why it was the best solution.*

 It was great to meet the other students, hear their stories and discuss iOS development.
-In fact, this is a huge benefit Alt-U has over online courses.
+In fact, this is a huge advantage Alt-U has over online courses.
 It's motivating and inspiring to see other developers excited about learning iOS/Swift.
 I hope to run into a few of them in future to see how we're progressing.

 All in all, I had a great time and learned much more than anticipated.